jcmoraisjr/haproxy-ingress/README.md

 ...
 data:
   "5432": "default/pgsql:5432"
+  "8000": "system-prod/http:8000::PROXY-V1"
   "9900": "system-prod/admin:9900:PROXY"
-  "9990": "system-prod/admin:9999::PROXY"
+  "9990": "system-prod/admin:9999::PROXY-V2"
   "9999": "system-prod/admin:9999:PROXY:PROXY"
 ```

-HAProxy will listen 4 new ports:
+HAProxy will listen 5 new ports:

 * `5432` will proxy to a `pgsql` service on `default` namespace.
+* `8000` will proxy to `http` service, port `8000`, on the `system-prod` namespace.
+The upstream service will expect connections using the PROXY protocol but it only supports v1.
 * `9900` will proxy to `admin` service, port `9900`, on the `system-prod` namespace.
-Clients should connect using the PROXY protocol.
+Clients should connect using the PROXY protocol v1 or v2.
-* `9990` and `9999` will proxy to the same `admin` service and `9990` port and the upstream service will expect connections using the PROXY protocol.
-The HAProxy frontend, however, will only expect PROXY protocol on it's port `9999`.
+* `9990` and `9999` will proxy to the same `admin` service and `9999` port and the upstream service will expect connections using the PROXY protocol v2.
+The HAProxy frontend, however, will only expect PROXY protocol v1 or v2 on it's port `9999`.

 ### verify-hostname